-Applicants who have a previous positive skin test for tuberculosis are required to present a certificate from the attending doctor to the civil physician in charge of their immigration medical exam.
-The certificate must explain the circumstances of the positive result, the prescribed treatment for the condition, and the duration for the treatment.
+Applicants who have a previous positive skin test for tuberculosis must present a certificate from the attending doctor to the civil physician in charge of their immigration medical exam.
+The certificate must explain the circumstances of the positive result, the prescribed treatment for the condition, and the duration of the treatment.
 If an applicant has ever been diagnosed with tuberculosis, that applicant will have to provide a written certification, signed by the attending doctor, to prove that they have been adequately treated.
 The certificate must also include types and dates of medications taken.

 What if an applicant has an abnormal chest X-ray?

 Applicants who had ever had an abnormal chest X-ray must borrow the last X-rays films they took and bring them to the designated physician for the immigration medical exam.
-The actual films (not the typed reports) may be needed by the physician to compare with the X-rays the applicant will take at the immigration medical exam.
+The physician may need the actual films (not the typed reports) to compare with the applicant’s X-rays at the immigration medical exam.

 What if an applicant has syphilis?

-Applicants who have ever had syphilis will have to present a written certificate signed by a public health official or doctor as proof that they were adequately treated.
-Applicants who have ever had a case of positive VDRL or any other blood test for syphilis and were not treated will have to give a detailed written explanation signed by their doctor to the designated immigration medical exam physician.
+Applicants who have ever had syphilis will have to present a written certificate signed by a public health official or doctor to prove they were adequately treated.
+In addition, applicants who have ever had a case of positive VDRL or any other blood test for syphilis and were not treated will have to give a detailed written explanation signed by their doctor to the designated immigration medical exam physician.